FooWeiKang/computing-work-3/Romance/Romance.md

 Or not?

 Many people think that dating apps are rip offs.
 Johny, for one, strongly disagree with such unfounded accusations.
-In school, his poor looks and pathetic features makes him look like a clown in front of the popular girls.
+In school, his poor looks and pathetic facial features makes him look like a clown in front of the popular girls.
-Additionally, he is also a clumsy pig and tends to make a fool of himself in front of them.
+Additionally, he is a clumsy pig and tends to make a fool of himself in front of them.

 Oh, how much does poor little Johny wish that his could become just slightly more attractive.
 But then one day, his wishes came true, a ground-breaking app was released--Dateme!